Gurubase/gurubase/src/gurubase-backend/INTEGRATION_README.md

 - `DISCORD_BOT_TOKEN`: Found in Bot

 ## Usage
+1. Run `discordListener`
+    - `python manage.py discordListener`
-1. Set it up from frontend
+2. Set it up from frontend
-2. Add the channels
+3. Add the channels
-3. Mention the bot and ask a question in that channel
+4. Mention the bot and ask a question in that channel

 # Slack